 converted to a positive integer, treating the first transmitted octet as the most significant octet of the integer

 as specified in 11.6.1.3 (Pairwise key hierarchy).
-For the min and max operations, nonces and LinkIDs are
+The “min” and “max” operations for nonces are

 encoded as specified in 8.2.2 (Conventions).